tomvanbraeckel/yamcs.github.com/docs/server/Stream_Archive.md

 * seqNum - is a sequence number supposed to be increasing independently for each group.
 * rectime - is the time when the parameters have been received by Yamcs.

-In addition to these columns that are statically created, the pp table will store columns with the name of the parameter and the type PROTOBUF(org.yamcs.protobuf.Pvalue$ParameterValue).
+In addition to these columns that are statically created, the pp table will store columns with the name of the parameter and the type `PROTOBUF(org.yamcs.protobuf.Pvalue$ParameterValue)`.

-Note that becuase partitioning by ppgroup is specified, this is also implicitly part of the primary key (but not stored as such in the RocksDB key).
+Note that because partitioning by ppgroup is specified, this is also implicitly part of the primary key (but not stored as such in the RocksDB key).